-Please print out and submit your completed Science & Technology Studies Major Application to 303B Morrill Hall by Friday, February 10, 2017.
+Please complete and submit the Science & Technology Studies Online Major Application Form and a transcript by Friday, February 8, 2019.

-For a listing of Science & Technology Studies Courses, click here, or to pick up a paper version please stop by our main office, 303 Morrill Hall.
+For a listing of Science & Technology Studies Courses, click here.

 The undergraduate minor in Science & Technology Studies (S&TS) is designed for students who wish to engage in a systematic, interdisciplinary exploration of the role of science and technology in modern societies.
 The minor is intended for students with varied academic interests and career goals.
 Majors in the natural sciences and engineering have an opportunity to explore the social, political, and ethical implications of their selected fields of specialization, while students majoring in the humanities and social sciences have a chance to study the processes, products and impacts of science and technology from multiple disciplinary perspectives.